 Under the Arrangement Between the PRC and the Hong Kong Special Administrative Region on the Avoidance of Double Taxation and Prevention of Fiscal Evasion with Respect to Taxes on Income and Capital, the dividend withholding tax rate may be reduced to 5%, if a Hong Kong resident enterprise is considered a non-PRC tax resident enterprise and holds at least 25% of the equity interests in the PRC enterprise distributing the dividends, subject to approval of the PRC local tax authority.
 However, if the Hong Kong resident enterprise is not considered to be the beneficial owner of such dividends under applicable PRC tax regulations, such dividends may remain subject to withholding tax at a rate of 10%.
-In October 2009, the State Administration of Taxation issued a circular, known as Circular 601, which provides guidance on determining whether an enterprise is a "beneficial owner" under China's tax treaties and tax arrangements.
+In October 2009, the State Administration of Taxation issued a circular, known as Circular 601, which provides guidance on determining whether an enterprise is a "beneficial owner" under China's tax treates and tax arrangements.
 Circular 601 provides that, in order to be a beneficial owner, an entity generally must be engaged in substantive business activities, and that a company that is set up for the purpose of avoiding or reducing taxes or transferring or accumulating profits will not be regarded as a beneficial owner and will not qualify for treaty benefits such as preferential dividend withholding tax rates.
 In February 2018, the State Administration of Taxation issued a new circular (Circular No. 9) to replace Circular 601, which came into effect on April 1, 2018.
 Circular No. 9 provides a more flexible framework in determining whether an applicant engages in substantive business activities.
-In the enterprise directly or indirectly satisfies the criteria for "beneficial owner" and the circumstances fall under Circular No. 9, the enterprise will be deemed as a "beneficial owner."
-If our Hong Kong subsidiaries are, in the light of Circular 601, considered to be a non-beneficial owner for purposes of the tax arrangement mentioned above, any dividends paid to them by our wholly foreign-owned PRC subsidiaries would n
+In addition, in the event that an enterprise does not satisfy the criteria for "beneficial owner," but the person who holds 100% ownership interests in the enterprise directly or indirectly satisfies the criteria for "beneficial owner," but the person who holds 100% ownership interests in the enterprise directly or indirectly satisfies the criteria for "beneficial owner," but the preferential dividend withholding tax rate of